githubdoe/skysolve/README.md

 5. Connecto your computer to the PI. https://www.raspberrypi.org/documentation/remote-access/README.md I use VNC viewer from RealVNC on a windows PC.
 So download RealVNC to your PC.
 Follow the instructions for connecting to a VNC server like the RPI.
+  First we need to enable VNC on the PI.
+We will do that from the command line on the RPI.
+  1. On windows machine start a command promt.
+Type ssh pi@<PI IP address>  Replace <PI IP address> with either the hostname you set for the pi or by its IP address.
+  2. Enter your password for the PI that you set in step 2.2.
+  3. Once logged into the RPI then type sudo raspi-config.
+  4. Select 3.
+Interface Options then P3 VNC and enable it.
+Then select yes and then OK.
+Now VNC should be enabled.
+  5. Optionally enable the Raspberrypi camera now.
+From Interface Options select the enable camera option.
+Then reboot.
+  Back on the windows PC start the VNC viewer and connect to the IP address of the Raspberry PI.

-6. Make a direcotry for skysolve then download the skysolve app from GIT Repo to your RPI and Open a Terminal Window.
+6. Using either you command line connection to the RPI or VNC  Make a direcotry for skysolve then download the skysolve app from GIT Repo to your RPI and Open a Terminal Window.
 You could type the following commands into Terminal to accomplish this goal.

 		sudo mkdir skysolve
         cd skysolve